 4.4 Planning for the management of project risks

-The project manager and finance team members will find that they are managing emerging risks and issues on a daily basis.
+The project manager and financial statements team members will find that they are managing emerging risks and issues on a daily basis.

 4.4.1 Prioritising development activities to mitigate risks

-Some entities find that a useful starting point for determining the most efficient and effective approach to the preparation of financial statements, is the conduct of a risk analysis of each financial statements item and the accompanying note.
+A useful starting point for determining the most efficient and effective approach to the preparation of financial statements is the conduct of a risk analysis of each financial statements item and the accompanying note.

 This approach can:

 - identify data sources and tasks required for the item

 - assist in the allocation of resources to the items of highest risk and identifying the timing of the required work

 - provide a framework for the identification, documentation and review of the controls that exist in managing risks of misstatement in the financial statements

 - identify areas where controls can be strengthened.